309thEDDGE/opal-helm/README.md

 In order for the helm install to work properly in a local instance, it is necessary to add the docker config json file in the opal-helm/opal-setup directory.
 This is needed for the helm chart to pull the appropriate image from a private repository.

 ### Helm install OPAL

+In order to make sure opal is running properly, you need to change the branch to the specific git repo you will be working off of.
+This is important for development and testing, as argo will always pull a specific branch from github.
+To change the repo branch go into the values.yaml file in the opal-setup directory.

+>targetRevision: "specific_branch"

 Navigate to the parent opal-helm repository directory and helm install opal-setup:
 >$helm install opal ./opal-setup